Global-Witness/eu-gas-detector/README.md

 ## Usage

-To run your own version of the bot, create a `.env` file in the root of this repository and fill in the environment variables listed below, then edit `serverless.yml` to tweak the template text and deploy it using `serverless deploy`.
+To run your own version of the bot, create a `.env` file in the root of this repository and fill in the environment variables listed below.
+Use the following magic spell to create a Lambda 'layer' including the required Python packages: `docker run -v "$PWD":/var/task "lambci/lambda:build-python3.8" /bin/sh -c "pip install -r requirements.txt -t packages; exit"`.
+Then edit `serverless.yml` to tweak the template text and deploy it using `serverless deploy`.
 As well as AWS Lambda for hosting the functions and SES for sending emails, you'll need a Twitter account linked to a registered [Twitter app](https://developer.twitter.com/en) and an account on [AskTheEU.org](https://www.asktheeu.org/) for sending freedom of information (FOI) requests.

 ## Environment variables